ethyca/fideslib/README.md

 [![Checked with mypy][mypy-image]][mypy-url]
 [![Twitter][twitter-image]][twitter-url]

-Each top-level directory in this repository (except `tests/`) represents a discrete package that exposes specific functionality intended to be shared across multiple fides tool codebases.
+Each directory within the `fideslib` directory represents a discrete package that exposes specific functionality intended to be shared across multiple fides tool codebases.
 Any amount of packages may be independently consumed by a given fides tool.

 ## Installation